hughperkins/coriander/README.md

 ## Installation

-CUDA-on-CL development is carried out using the following platforms:
+Coriander development is carried out using the following platforms:
 - Ubuntu 16.04, with:
   - NVIDIA K80 GPU
 - Mac Sierra, with: